Kievan Rus' ornament

-Old Rus' ornament is a general designation for ornamental patterns characteristic of the culture of Kievan Rus', and partially rooted in its pre-Christian period.
+Kievan Rus' ornament is a general designation for ornamental patterns characteristic of the culture of Kievan Rus', and partially rooted in its pre-Christian period.
 There was also influence outside Kievan Rus', in particular in Poland, Moravia and Scandinavia (see “”).

 Definition

 Ornament in the works of Kievan Rus' art was rarely the subject of special study in the works of historians and culturologists.
 Interest in ornamental patterns and the peculiarities of their manifestation in Kievan Rus' culture appeared only towards the end of the 19th century.
 The paleographer Vyacheslav Shchepkin developed the methodological foundations for the study of Kievan Rus' ornament.
 He laid the foundations for the genetic analysis of the ornament, revealing its original element and the nature of its changes (doubling, dividing the ornamental pattern, etc.).
 Also, Schepkin formulated a mechanism for creating compositions from individual elements, in which the combination of motifs in the ornament occurs on the basis of the instincts of symmetry and rhythm.
 Finally, he gave a description of the ornament as a whole, determining that the ornaments differ from each other: